In this article, you will learn:

 - How are hexagonal architecture, microservices, and Domain Driven Design related?

-In three more parts of this article series, I’ll show you how to implement a hexagonal software architecture – once without Application Framework, once with Quarkus, and once with Spring Boot – and how to ensure that the architectural boundaries are not violated.
+In four more parts of this article series, I’ll show you how to implement a hexagonal software architecture in Java – once without Application Framework, once with Quarkus, and once with Spring Boot – and how to ensure that the architectural boundaries are not violated.